kyma-project/community/concepts/modularization/README.md

 Yes.
 You can use [Operator SDK - Helm](https://sdk.operatorframework.io/docs/building-operators/helm/) to generate it from your charts.
 You can create a Helm-based operator in a few minutes.
 If you want more control over the operator logic, use [Operator SDK - Go](https://sdk.operatorframework.io/docs/building-operators/golang/) or [Kubebuilder](https://book.kubebuilder.io/)

-## Why should I provide a central operator / controler?
+## Why should I provide a central operator / controller?

 You should go with the regular operator in most cases.
 Consider providing the central operator only if you mainly deal with resources outside of the Kyma cluster, or need access to external systems or resources with powerful credentials that cannot be stored in the Kyma cluster.